HYWIN WEALTH LLP

 5. Remuneration disclosure

-The Company is subject to the remuneration rules, which are contained in the FCA’s IFPRU Remuneration Code (‘Code’) within SYSC Chapter 19C.
+The Company is subject to the remuneration rules, which are contained in the FCA’s BIPRU Remuneration Code (‘Code’) within SYSC Chapter 19C.

 The code covers all aspects of remuneration, including both fixed and variable remuneration.
 The Company understands fixed remuneration to consist of payments or benefits without consideration of any performance criteria, whilst variable remunerations refers to additional payments or benefits dependant on performance or contractual criteria.